Note: This article contains affiliate links for DoorDash

 DashPass members don’t currently get free Express orders

-Express delivery is not currently included with DashPass membership.
+Express delivery is not currently included with a DashPass membership.
 It is a separate fee.

 Does the Express fee get paid directly to drivers?

 The Express fee does not go directly to drivers.
-It may be factored into Dasher compensation in some way, but Dashers don’t see a record of the fee anywhere on their delivery payouts.
+Dashers don’t see any record of the fee on their delivery payout statements.

 Do drivers know that you paid for Express?

-Dashers won’t know that you paid for Express on your order.
-There isn’t any special label or notification to let Dashers know that an order is Express.
+Dashers don’t know that you paid for Express delivery.
+There isn’t any special label or notification to let Dashers know that a customer paid for Express.

 As one Dasher said, “I’ve never seen anything pop up to say it’s an express delivery and never seen anything on the payout screen about express delivery pay.”

 But that doesn’t mean you won’t get any benefit from Express.
-Your Dasher won’t be given any other stops that will prevent your order from coming first.
+Your Dasher will be instructed to drop off your order first.

-Paid for Express, but your driver isn’t heading to your location?
+Paid for Express but your driver is doing other deliveries?
 Here’s what’s happening

 Express delivery can’t prevent your driver from delivering for another app